 2. PREPARE YOUR BEST STORIES

-Even if you don't have much professional experience, that's okay - we've all started somewhere.
-Still, we will ask you to give us examples of professional experiences from your past, whether from university or side projects.
-Beforehand, think about situations that you might want to tell us, such us as the most challenging task or project you are most proud of, situations when you worked under tight deadlines, etc.
+Even if you don't have much professional experience, that's okay.
+If you are a fresh graduate, we will ask you to give us examples of comparable professional experiences from your past, whether from university or side projects.
+Think about situations that you might want to tell us about, such as the most challenging task you’ve encountered or the project you are most proud of, situations when you worked under tight deadlines, etc.

-When telling us these stories you may want to include context, what your role was, what actions did you take, and what was the final outcome.
-It doesn't have to be a success story, sometimes we learn best from our failures.
+Try to include some context — what your role was, what actions you took, and the final outcome.
+It doesn't have to be a success story — sometimes we learn best from our failures.

 Don't worry if you get stuck on a question, the interviewer is there to help you out.

 If you're asked an ice-breaker question, i.e. "tell me more about yourself", think about the information that will be most relevant from the perspective of the interviewer.
 Keep it short (2-3 mins) and informative.

 Be sure you understand what the interviewer is asking.
 If the question is not clear, don't hesitate to ask the interviewer to clarify it.

 Be honest about who you are.
 Help the recruiter understand what your strengths are as well as the tasks you don't enjoy.
 It can happen that the role you applied for is not the best fit for your skills or preferences (e.g. it's too administrative or client-oriented) -- if you're transparent with the recruiter, they will be able to help you find the best place for you at AirHelp.